rockstor/rockon-registry/README.md

 3. Update the existing Rock-on if the changes do not include the use of a different image.
 E.g., the Handbrake Rock-on was expanded with a few useful user parameters over time, but continued to use the same underlying docker image.
 Here it made more sense to update the existing Rock-on instead of submitting a new version.

-## One time setup before opening pull requests.
+## One Time Setup Before Opening Pull Requests

 Go to [rockon-registry repo](https://github.com/rockstor/rockon-registry) and click on the <b>Fork</b> button.
 This will fork the repository into your profile which serves as your private git remote called origin.
 The next few git steps are demonstrated on a Linux terminal.